NKUhealong/CABnet/README.md

 ## Usage

 1. Clone the repository, and download the trained model, put them into 'weights' folder, you can run test.py to test the model directly.
+   The details of the trained model are listed in details of trained models.txt file.

 2. If you want to train the model, download the dataset and put them into`data` folder.